DataResearchLabs/my_test_case_manager/README.md

 * **What**: A lean, flexible XL test case manager for small to midsize projects<br>
 * **When**: Good for traditional IT functional testing, UAT testing, or exploratory testing.<br>
 * **Who**: Use it standalone as an individual contributor.
 Use it as a team <a href="#multiUser">shared over a network.</a><br>
 * **Why**: Write test cases from a "flow state".
-Better communicate and influence with insightful status visuals.<br>
+Better communication and influence with insightful status visuals.<br>
 * **How**: No code.
 Minimal formulas.
 Just simple, low-tech, organized worksheets.
 Easy for you to adopt and evolve.<br>
 * **License**: Creative Commons.
 Free to use.
 Free to copy.
 Free to alter.
 Free to distribute.
 Am happy you find this tool useful.<br>
 * **["My Test Case Manager" Training Video Playlist](https://www.youtube.com/playlist?list=PLVHoUDdbskUSZQsl0iexHwRGb8Z7_EjlS)**<br>